When does flirting become sexual harassment?

 When it's unwanted and persistent, says Sarah King, of Stuart Miller Solicitors.

-Dating expert James believes it's when a man pushes things too far - whether through what he says or what he does - when a woman clearly doesn't want it.
+Dating expert James believes it's when a man goes too far - whether through what he says or what he does - when a woman clearly doesn't want it.

 Sea Ming Pak, who goes into London schools to teach young people about sex and relationships, reels off a long list of what she thinks constitutes sexual harassment: non-consensual touching; feeling entitled to someone else; talking in a certain way; chasing girls down the street in order to chat them up; wolf-whistling and using a position of power or trust to talk in a creepy way.